Constitution of the Church

 The doctrine of the last things (called ‘eschatology’) is important and crucial for the Christian life because believers must live now in light of what will be (Heb.
 12:28-29), and if future events are incongruent with God’s promises then such discrepancies would compromise His character and disparage hope in God’s future workings (2 Pet.
 1:4).
 With that being said, difficult and obscure Scriptural passages vary in clarity on this topic, and conclusions regarding the specific timing or mechanics of future events derived from these passages must be critically examined as to whether such details have serious implications for the Christian life or are merely speculative and divisive.

-A sacrament is a means of God’s grace administered through the church.
-The sacraments of baptism and communion are commanded by Jesus for His followers and should be normative for the church (Matt.
+The ordinances of baptism and communion are commanded by Jesus for His followers and should be normative for the church (Matt.
 28:19, 1 Cor.
-11:23-25, Acts 2:41-42), and are also called ‘ordinances’ by some because of the imperative from Jesus.
+11:23-25, Acts 2:41-42) because of the imperative from Jesus.
 Baptism is a symbolic and public proclamation of the believer that they have been buried and resurrected with Christ (Gal.
 2:20) and communion is a practice in which believers commemorate Christ’s death, participate in mystical union with God, and anticipate Christ’s return.
 Other designated church practices which are beneficial for the edification of Christ’s body include marriage, anointing of the sick, and several others depending upon the practices and traditions of various local churches.